DanielCasali/azuredataprotect/README.md

 If you are stuck on the Username: prompt we are not using it yet, you may Control+C to interrupt the iris_cli program you will get a error dump but do not worry.

 ## Fix the quota for your instances.
 The instance quota is normally not that high if you start for the first time, so you might want to use the az CLI to configure a higher quota, it will depend on your cluster but for this one VM.
 Be aware you need to Login first with `az login`.
+If you need to install: `https://learn.microsoft.com/en-us/cli/azure/install-azure-cli-linux?view=azure-cli-latest&pivots=dnf`
 ```
 az quota update --resource-name standardDSv2Family --scope /subscriptions/<subscription-id>/providers/Microsoft.Compute/locations/eastus --limit-object value=20
 ```